UPDATE 25 February 2021: KuMEX has rebranded into Kucoin Futures. Please see our review of KuCoin Futures here.

 Every trade occurs between two parties: the maker, whose order exists on the order book prior to the trade, and the taker, who places the order that matches (or “takes”) the maker’s order.
 We call makers “makers” because their orders make the liquidity in a market.

-Starting 15 January 2020, KuMEX charges takers 0.05% and makers 0.02%.
+Starting 15 January 2020, KuMEX charges takers 0.06% and makers 0.02%.
 These fees are quite in line with industry averages when it comes to derivatives trading.
+There is also a settlement fee (0.025%) that is charged as soon as a derivatives contract is settled.

 KuMEX Withdrawal fees